 In the end of the day, following the AGDLP and AGUDLP models offers some very real benefits to an organization.
 The trouble often times lies in implementing the infrastructure to follow the model given that it relies on more than just a savvy admin to shuffle groups around in AD.
 These models necessitate constant vigilance and oversight on the part of IT to enforce.
 Many steps have to be taken to implement and maintain them such as assigning owners to groups who understand the needs of the users in those groups, ensuring that the right users are in the right groups and that groups contain the correct permissions on resources.

 The good news is that there are tools that can help with these steps.
-The StealthAUDIT Management Platform provides a jumping off point for getting organizations on track by helping them to understand what groups are currently granting access to, which users are in those groups and what rights those users have.
+StealthAUDIT provides a jumping off point for getting organizations on track by helping them to understand what groups are currently granting access to, which users are in those groups and what rights those users have.
 Furthermore, StealthAUDIT can assist in the transformation of an organizations access model and the identification of group owners by putting the power in the business’s hands to manage their own groups since they know who needs access to what better than anyone.
 While it can be a monumental effort to adopt AGDLP or AGUDLP, the residual benefits can go a long way towards ensuring a secure, sustainable environment.

 Learn about StealthAUDIT here.